 There’s so much to see at Qasr Al Hosn, including traditional performances and crafts.
 The House of Artisans specifically holds various training courses, workshops and other public events regularly.

-Weaving Cultures: From Mexico to The UAE
+Weaving Cultures: From Mexico to the UAE

-One of their ongoing exhibitions, Weaving Cultures, celebrates the fusion of Emirati crafts and Mexican folk art.
+One of the ongoing exhibitions, Weaving Cultures, celebrates the fusion of Emirati crafts and Mexican folk art.
 It highlights the similarities, differences and shared threads between the two cultures through artistic creations.
 The exhibition is co-organised by the House of Artisans and the Fomento Cultural Citibanamex.